-Payments were reported for Medicare Fee-for-Service (FFS) records only.
-Records not identified as having a FFS Medicare payment were excluded.
+Payments were reported for Medicare fee-for-service, Medicaid fee-for-service, and Medicaid managed care organization records only.
+Records not identified as having a payment from one of these payers were excluded.
 Average payments were reported at the statewide level and not at the hospital level.
 The following types of records were excluded from this analysis.